African CountriesInternational

-Black discontent came to a head in 1959, when the growing Nyasaland nationalist movement led to widespread disturbances.
-A state of emergency was declared, and many nationalists were detained without trial.
-These events convinced the British that power had to be transferred to the black majority.
-The achievement of independence by Malaŵi (July 6, 1964) and Zambia (Oct.
-24, 1964) meant the effective end of the federation.
-In Southern Rhodesia, the break-up of the federation led to the white community’s illegal unilateral declaration of independence (UDI) as the Republic of Rhodesia in November 1965.
-Black majority rule was instituted there with the establishment of independent Zimbabwe in 1980.
+Tensions came to a head in 1959 when the burgeoning nationalist movement in Nyasaland sparked widespread disturbances.
+A state of emergency was declared, leading to the detention of many nationalists without trial.
+These events prompted the British government to recognize the need for power to be transferred to the black majority.
+The attainment of independence by Malawi on July 6, 1964, and Zambia on October 24, 1964, marked the effective end of the federation.
+In Southern Rhodesia, the dissolution of the federation led to the white community’s illegal unilateral declaration of independence as the Republic of Rhodesia in November 1965.
+Ultimately, black majority rule was established with the founding of independent Zimbabwe in 1980.

 Related posts